HajoRijgersberg/OM/README.md

 ex:apple1 rdf:type ex:Apple .
 ```

-where `ex` is a prefixe to another namespace.
+where `ex` is a prefix to another namespace.

 The RDF structure for this example shows as follows: